Medea: Jason and Medea

 In some versions, Medea was said to have dismembered her brother's body and scattered his parts on an island, knowing her father would stop to retrieve them for proper burial; in other versions, it was Absyrtus himself who pursued them and was killed by Jason.
-However, in the Argonautica, Medea and Jason stopped on her aunt Circe's island so that she could be cleansed after murdering her brother, relieving her of blame for the deed.
+However, in the Argonautica, Medea and Jason stopped on her aunt Circe's private isle of Aeaea so that she could be cleansed after murdering her brother, relieving her of blame for the deed.
 This is one of the times we see Medea use her powers.
-During the fight, Atalanta, someone helping Jason in his quest, was seriously wounded.
+During the fight, the warrior-woman Atalanta (an Argonaut) was seriously wounded.
 Medea was able to use her powers to heal the wound.

 On the way back to Thessaly, Medea prophesied that Euphemus, the helmsman of Jason's ship, the Argo, would one day rule over all of Libya.
 Pindar alleges that this came true through Battus, saying that he was a distant descendant of Euphemus (by 17 generations).

 After the prophecy, the Argo reached the island of Crete, guarded by the bronze man, Talos (Talus).
 Talos had one vein which went from his neck to his ankle, bound shut by a single bronze nail.
 According to Apollodorus, Talos was slain either when Medea drove him mad with drugs, deceived him that she would make him immortal by removing the nail, or was killed by Poeas's arrow.
 In the Argonautica, Medea hypnotized him from the Argo, driving him mad so that he dislodged the nail, ichor flowed from the wound, and he bled to death.
 After Talos died, the Argo landed.

-At some point while in Thessaly, Medea and the Nereid Thetis argued over which one was the most beautiful; they appointed the Cretan Idomeneus as the judge, who declared Thetis to be the most beautiful.
+At some point while in Thessaly, Medea and the Nereid Thetis (the future mother of Achilles) argued over which one was the most beautiful.
+They appointed the Cretan Idomeneus as the judge, who declared Thetis to be the most beautiful.
 In her anger, Medea called all Cretans liars, and cursed them to never say the truth.